We make two types of charitable contributions that help ensure good heart health for individuals and the community:

 The fact that the product has already been implanted will have no bearing on the Grant Committee’s decision, and the applicant bears the risk that the application may be denied.

-If your application is submitted with less than the required timeline, you must also contact the Grant Administrator by phone:
+If your application is submitted with less than the required timeline, you must also contact the Grant Coordinator by email.

 The Abbott Grant Committee reviews and makes decisions for all applications.
 During its review of applications,